McCartney presents eco-manifesto at Paris Fashion Week show

 The strongest looks were the fruit of simple, yet bold, designs ideas: Such as a luxuriant flappy copper skirt constructed by two large discs of material stitched at the sides.

-All clothes were, of course, 100% sustainable — although in the luxury of the material, it wasn’t necessarily apparent.
+All clothes were, of course, 100% eco-friendly — although in the luxury appearance of the material, it wasn’t apparent.

 “I hope that when you see that fashion show, you don’t see in any way that it’s a sustainable fashion show.
 And yet it is ...
 It’s about being desirable and beautiful and luxurious,” McCartney said.